Cherry Tree Cottage

 The living room has two 2-seater quality sofas, TV and a log burning stove.
 It is perfect for out of peak season evenings when you want to curl up and relax indoors after exploring all the wonders that Norfolk has to offer.

-Off this room comes the stone tiled dining room, perfect for family meals, comfortably seating 4 and with another wood burner.
+Off this room comes the stone-tiled dining room, perfect for family meals, comfortable seating for 4 and with another wood burner.
 Imagine sitting around the dining table with good food and wine, with the log burner lit in the background.
 Perfect for spending time with friends or family.

 Cherry Tree Cottage kitchen

 Leading from the dining room comes the well-equipped kitchen, also with a stone floor.
 Decorated in a light pastel yellow with half stone tiled walls, providing a cosy cottage feel.